 When evaluating any property’s insulation needs, our technicians follow the 25-point inspection guidelines set forth by the North American Insulation Manufacturers Association (NAIMA).
 Our complete insulation inspection includes the following:

 - Cavity Fill.
-The batts or loose-fill should fill all standard and narrow cavities completely: no gaps top or bottom.
+The batts or loose-fill should fill all standard and narrow cavities: no gaps top or bottom.

 - Electrical Wiring.
 Insulation should be split or cut to fit around wiring.